 More ideas for your Chile itinerary

-This itinerary only covers a fraction of Chile.
+This itinerary only covers the northern part of Chile.
 It would be impossible to witness all of the country’s beauty in just two weeks.
 If you have time to venture further south to the Chilean Lake District and beyond to Patagonia, you will witness the country’s most impressive natural spectacles.
 The following are a few examples.

 Carretera Austral is one of the world’s greatest road trips.
 The road begins at Puerto Montt and journeys south into Patagonia, ending at Villa O’Higgins.
 The 1,600-kilometre route weaves through stunning landscapes of mountains, lakes, waterfalls, glaciers and much more besides.